 The widening scope of acquisitions went hand-in-hand with new ways of seeing the collections and presenting them to the world.
 In 1969 Wolf mounted an exhibition called Negro History: 1553-1903.
 The preface to the catalogue began with a manifesto: "Everybody is talking about Negro history, so we decided to do something about it."
-The exhibition was so successful that the entire collection was culled in the following three years, with the help of a Ford Foundation Grant, and everything relating to African American history was catalogued: early European accounts of Africa and the Atlantic slave trade, the economy of slavery, antislavery and abolition literature, apologies for slavery, the antebellum politics of slavery, slave narratives, documents of urban free black communities (especially in Philadelphia, the largest), materials relating to Reconstruction and the "Negro question," and literature by and about black Americans.
+The exhibition was so successful that the entire collection was culled in the following three years, with the help of a Ford Foundation Grant, and everything relating to African

+American history was catalogued: early European accounts of Africa and the Atlantic slave trade, the economy of slavery, antislavery and abolition literature, apologies for slavery, the antebellum politics of slavery, slave narratives, documents of urban free black communities (especially in Philadelphia, the largest), materials relating to Reconstruction and the "Negro question," and literature by and about black Americans.
 Most of this material had been classified in other ways: travels, politics, autobiography, etc. By seeing this material in a new way, by recovering the common thread that linked these diverse books, a subject collection of surprising strength was formed.
 Afro-Americana, 1553-1906, with 16,500 entries, appeared over the imprint of G. K. Hall in 1973.
-It immediately became a standard bibliography of the subject, and remained so even though it was out of print for many years.
-In the years since its publication another 2,500 books have been added to the collection, which has attracted more scholars from greater distances than any other collection in the Library Company.
-In 2008 a revised edition including the new acquisitions was published by Oak Knoll Books.
+It immediately became a standard bibliography of the subject, and has remained so even though it has been out of print for many years.
+Since then another 2,000 books have been added to the collection.
+It has attracted more scholars from greater distances than any other collection in the Library Company.

 In the following years other "special collections" were uncovered in the general collection.
-In the late 1970s, with a grant from the Andrew W. Mellon Foundation, the collections were again culled and catalogues were published in four

-Nat Turner, Confessions.
-Baltimore, 1831.
-Purchased 1974. areas: American education, philanthropy, agriculture, and natural history, all before 1860.
+In the late 1970s, with a grant from the Andrew W. Mellon Foundation, the collections were again culled and catalogues were published in four areas: American education, philanthropy, agriculture, and natural history, all before 1860.
 These were all areas in which existing bibliography was weak, scholarly interest was intense, market prices were low, and the Library Company's collecting had historically been outstandingly strong.
 The catalogues included the collections of the Historical Society and the American Philosophical Society, thus sowing the seeds of future interlibrary cooperation, and making it easy to acquire more books in those areas without unnecessary duplication.
-As with the Afro-Americana Collection, these catalogues reunited bodies of literature which crossed several disciplinary boundaries.
+As with the Afro-Americana collection, these catalogues reunited bodies of literature which crossed several disciplinary boundaries.
 For example, the education and philanthropy catalogues are in effect bibliographies of voluntary organizations, even of a broad movement of social reform which permeated every aspect of antebellum society.

 Comparing the Library Company's holdings with already-published subject bibliographies uncovered still more collections of surprising strength in areas such as technology, Judaica, household and cookery books, courtesy books, gift books, and architecture.
 The 1974 exhibition Women, 1500 to 1900 was as pioneering as Negro History; though no full catalogue of the collection was ever compiled, a card file of women's history books has been kept ever since, and it is one of the most active collecting areas.
 In 1983 the Library Company became headquarters for Werner Tannhof's compilation of a bibliography of German-American imprints through 1830.
 The Sower Collection mentioned above had been supplemented by huge collections of German-Americana purchased from George Allen in 1959 and Wilbur Oda in 1961.
-Together with the collection of the Historical Society on deposit with the Library Company, this turned out to be by far the largest collection of German-Americana when the two-volume bibliography was published by the Göttingen University Library in 1989 as The First Century of German Language Printing in the United States of America.
+Together with the collection of the Historical Society on deposit with the Library Company, this turned out to be by far the largest collection of German-Americana when the first two volumes of the bibliography were published by the Gottingen University Library in 1989 as The First Century of German Language Printing in the United States of America.